Laws of Quantum Programming: Related Work

 \subsection{Algebraic reasoning about quantum programs}

-Our laws of quantum programming established within the framework discussed above are essentially quantum generalisations of Hoare et al.'s algebraic laws of classical programming \cite{Hoare87, Hoare88, Hoare93}.
+Our laws of quantum programming, established within the framework discussed above, are essentially quantum generalisations of Hoare et al.'s algebraic laws of classical programming~\cite{Hoare87, Hoare88, Hoare93}.

 Several other approaches to algebraic reasoning about quantum programs have been proposed in the literature.
+The ZX-calculus is a graphical language for reasoning about linear maps between qubits~\cite{ZX-book, DKP20, coecke2011interacting,PyZX}.
+A rich theory of equational reasoning and algebraic laws has been developed around it.
+It has found successful applications across a wide range of areas in quantum computation and quantum information, particularly in quantum circuit verification, compilation, synthesis, and optimisation.
+The relationship between the ZX-calculus and the laws presented in this paper remains to be fully understood; for example, it is an open question how our laws—especially those concerning loops and recursion—can be represented within the ZX-calculus framework.

+An interesting approach to quantum programming was proposed in~\cite{GKMW10, GP13}, where linear algebraic tools are used to provide basic insights into the idealised process of unitary evolution.
+Clearly, exploring how the laws developed in this paper can be combined with the ideas of~\cite{GKMW10, GP13} is an interesting and worthwhile topic for future research.

-An algebraic theory of unitary gates and quantum measurements was proposed in \cite{Staton15}, from which an equational theory for quantum programs was extracted.
-The successful applications of KAT (Kleene Algebras with Tests) \cite{Kozen} in reasoning about classical programs was extended quantum programs and networks \cite{Peng22, QKAT24}.
-But most of the laws of quantum programming derived in this paper were not obtained in \cite{Staton15, Peng22}.
-A normal form of quantum while-programs consisting of only a single loop was proved in \cite{Peng22, Yu23}.
-However, it is different from our normal form (Theorem \ref{thm-normal-prog}) because the latter is about finite quantum programs without loops.
-Indeed, they can be combined to transform an arbitrary quantum while-program $P$ to a stronger normal form $P\equiv\mathbf{while}\ M[\overline{q}]=1\ \mathbf{do}\ Q\ \mathbf{od}$ with a single loop and a flat if-statement $Q$ of the form (\ref{normal-prog}).
+An algebraic theory of unitary gates and quantum measurements was proposed in~\cite{Staton15}, from which an equational theory for quantum programs was extracted.
+A key difference between~\cite{Staton15} and this paper is that the former emphasises high-level theories, whereas the latter aims to derive concrete laws that can be directly applied to quantum program development.

+The successful applications of KAT (Kleene Algebras with Tests)~\cite{Kozen} in reasoning about classical programs were extended to quantum programs and networks~\cite{Peng22, QKAT24}.
+However, most of the laws of quantum programming derived in this paper were not obtained in~\cite{Staton15, Peng22}.
+A normal form of quantum $\kwhile$-programs consisting of only a single loop was proved in~\cite{Peng22, Yu23}.
+However, it is different from our normal form (Theorem~\ref{thm-normal-prog}) because the latter is about finite quantum programs without loops.
+Indeed, they can be combined to transform an arbitrary quantum $\kwhile$-program $P$ to a stronger normal form $P\equiv\iwhile{M}{\qbar}{Q}$ with a single loop and a flat $\kif$-statement $Q$ in the form of (\ref{normal-prog}).